vaulty-co/vaulty/README.md

 Vaulty can be used for the following:

 - Anonymize data before it reaches your APIs and backends
-- Get encryption / decryption for your APIs without changing a line of code
+- Get encryption/decryption for your APIs without changing a line of code
-- Provide filtered data for specific group of users like support stuff, etc.
+- Provide filtered data for a specific group of users like support staff, etc.
 - Tokenize credit cards, SSNs, etc. for companies that are PCI compliant
-- Encrypt your customers data when you import this data from 3d party services (access tokens, PII, etc.)
+- Encrypt your customers' data when you import this data from 3d party services (access tokens, PII, etc.)

-Currently you can play with Vaulty, think how you would like to use it and share your ideas and feedback so we can make it work.
+Currently you can play with Vaulty, think about how you would like to use it, and [share your ideas and feedback](https://github.com/vaulty-co/vaulty/issues) so we can make it work for you.
 It's not ready for production yet.

 ## Prerequisites